 What if entrepreneurs and investors were happy in making 30, even up to 100% net profit, instead of 150-200%, which causes harm?
 Would they be willing to moderate?

-We have gone so extreme that it’s hard to see this reflection in the mirror, as it's uncomfortably daunting.
+We have gone so extreme that it’s hard to see this reflection in the mirror as it's uncomfortably daunting.
 Yet, by definition, we are all part of the problem through our daily buying and consuming habits.

-Capitalism doesn’t exist, not purely
+Capitalism doesn’t exist, not really

 Can you imagine if your house is on fire and you had to swipe your credit card before the fire trucks show up?
 Or if there’s a burglary at your house and you have to wait for credit approval before the police show up?
-As it is, if you go to the hospital and need immediate assistance, depending on where you go, you may or may not get treatment, depending on your insurance.

-These overall are aspects of socialist societies—free education, university, healthcare—and those who live in these countries are happier, healthier, better educated and overall score on the Gross Happiness Index a lot higher than Americans.
+These overall are aspects of socialist societies—free education, university, healthcare—and those who live in these countries are happier, healthier, better educated and their score on the Gross Happiness Index a lot higher than Americans.

 Or how about a tax subsidy for oil companies?
-That’s a socialist measure (purely unnecessary) right in our faces.
-It actually looks more like nepotism or crony capitalism, which has nothing to do with capitalism itself.
-Our strongest features as a society come in the form of Medicare, Medicaid, Social Security and public education.
-While each system needs massive reform, they still offer us a modicum of security and a safety net.
+That’s a socialist measure (purely unnecessary) right in our faces!
+It actually looks more like nepotism or crony capitalism, which has nothing to do with “real”, pure capitalism.

 Companies that do well by doing good